Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations

 \subsection{Reinforcement Learning}

-In reinforcement learning, a replay buffer is employed \cite{prioritized_experience_replay} to store all the collected data.
-The agent is updated using data sampled from the replay buffer.
+In reinforcement learning, a Replay Buffer is employed \cite{prioritized_experience_replay} to store all the data collected from the start of the training.
+The agent is updated using data sampled from the Replay Buffer.
 We show a generic paradigm of reinforcement learning algorithms in Figure~\ref{fig:generic_off_policy_rl}.
 Typical reinforcement learning algorithms include DQN \cite{dqn}, DDQN \cite{double_q_learning}, DDPG \cite{ddpg}, TD3 \cite{td3}, SAC \cite{sac}, etc. These algorithms only differ in how the learning is performed while the training loop is the same.